-Thorn's Mission, Vision and Values Statement communicates the core company values and objectives, and promote ethical and responsible decision making.
-The Mission, Vision and Values Statement is reviewed by the Board and is incorporated into the Code of Conduct.
+Thorn's Mission, Vision and Values Statement communicates the Company's core values and objectives, and promote ethical and responsible decision making.
+The Mission, Vision and Values Statement is reviewed by the

+Board.

 The Code of Conduct, underpinned by our values, covers issues such as delivering shareholder value, managing conflicts of interest, confidentiality, fair and honest dealings, workplace health and safety, equal opportunity and compliance with laws.